Pudhalvan

-Pudhalvan is a 1997 Tamil-language crime film directed by Selva Vinayagam, who had previously directed the films Kottai Vaasal (1992) and Aranmanai Kaavalan (1994).
+Pudhalvan is a 1997 Indian Tamil-language action drama film directed by Selva Vinayagam, who had previously directed the films Kottai Vaasal (1992) and Aranmanai Kaavalan (1994).
 The film stars Ramki and Pragathi, with Vijayakumar, Jayanthi, newcomer Raghavi, Mohan Natarajan, S. N. Vasanth and Raja Raveendar playing supporting roles.
 It was released on 26 December 1997.
 The film was a remake of Telugu film Doshi Nirdoshi (1990).
+Two years after release, the producers were given a ₹5 lakh subsidy by the then Tamil Nadu Chief Minister M. Karunanidhi along with ten other films.

 Plot

 Siva (Ramki) is an honest police inspector who was brought up by the judge Sathyamoorthy (Vijayakumar) when his mother died.
 Sathyamoorthy has two sons: Ramesh (S. N. Vasanth) and Raja (Raja Raveendar).
 The influential smuggler Mudaliar (Mohan Natarajan) often clashes with Siva and Sathyamoorthy.
-Siva and the jolly college student Priya (Pragathi) fall in love with each other, later they get married with Sathyamoorthy's blessing.
+Siva and the jolly college student Priya (Pragathi) fall in love and later get married with Sathyamoorthy's blessing.

 One day, Raja rapes Mudaliar's daughter.
 The next day, Raja is found dead and Siva conducts the investigation.
 Ramesh admits to his father that he killed Raja.
 Sathyamoorthy decides to protect Ramesh at all costs, while Siva wants to send Ramesh to jail.
 What transpires later forms the crux of the story.